effector/effector/docs/api/effector/Event.md

 title: Event
 ---

-_Event_ is an intention to change state.
-Let's imagine life situation, you come to a shop and on etiquette you should say "hello" - **intention**, then you say "hello" - **event**.
+_Event_ is an intention to change the state.
+Let's imagine life situation, you enter a shop and, according to etiquette, you have to say "hello" - **intention**, then you say "hello" - **event**.

-Event calls always returns its payload:
+Event calls always return its payload:

 ```js try
 import {createEvent} from 'effector'